rse/stmux/README.md

             | /^\d+%$/                             /* total size percentage */
 ```

-The following keystrokes are supported under run-time:
+The following keystrokes are used:

 - `CTRL`+*activator* *activator*:<br/>
   Send the `CTRL`+*activator* key-sequence to the focused terminal.